puppetlabs/puppet-docs/source/pe/2.0/welcome_whats_new.markdown

 * PE now ships with an uninstaller script.
 * The installer will now warn you if you attempt to install a puppet master or console server with less than the required 1GB of memory.
 * More secure console and MySQL passwords can be chosen, as the installer will accept a wider array of non-alphanumeric characters.
+You can also use non-alphanumeric characters in database names.
 * We've eliminated a possible source of file permission errors by explicitly setting the umask used by the installer.
 (This would occasionally cause mysterious installation failures.)
 * Upgrading from PE 1.x no longer requires manual edits to `passenger-extra.conf`.
 * Answer files created during installation are handled more securely, and are no longer saved as world- or group-readable.